modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

 ```

 ### Conclusion
-I can wright more and more about pdoTools but it is enought for the first time.

-It is important to remember, that all pdoTools snippets uses one core and most parameters are common for all of them.
+git push -f origin HEAD^:masterIt is important to remember, that all pdoTools snippets use the same core and most parameters can be used for all of them.

-You can use `&showLog` for details about snippets work, you can specify empty chunks to see available placeholders and you can join tables on the fly.
+You can use `&showLog` to see how the snippets work, you can specify empty chunks to see the available placeholders, and you can join tables on the fly.

-pdoTools - is a library, not just set of snippets.
-Many MODX extras uses pdoTools for their own snippets: **miniShop2, Tickets, BannerY, AjaxForm**, etc.
+pdoTools is a library, not just set of snippets.
+Many MODX extras uses pdoTools for their own snippets, like **miniShop2**, **Tickets**, **BannerY**, **AjaxForm**, and more.

-And do not forget that all of snippets parameters are described inside them.
-Just see the appropriate tab in MODX manager.
+And don't forget that all of snippets parameters are described inside them.
+Just open the snippet in the manager and see the Properties tab.